synoralabs/.github/profile/README.md

 ---

-We are a technology engineering firm based in **Ballarpur, Maharashtra**, specializing in full-stack software development, Industrial IoT (IIoT), and AI-driven applications.
+We are a technology-driven engineering firm based in **Ballarpur, Maharashtra**, specializing in full-stack software development, Industrial IoT (IIoT), and AI-driven applications.
 We partner with businesses to transform complex operational challenges into scalable, secure, and user-centric digital solutions.

 ## 🌐 Enterprise & Client Solutions